phenixphp/phenix-docs/src/guide/providers.md

 }
 ```

-The `bind` method accepts two arguments, the first argument is the service identifier, the second argument can be the namespace of the concrete class or an anonymous function that will resolve the service.
+The `bind` method accepts two arguments.
+The first argument is the service identifier, and the second argument can be the namespace of the concrete class or an anonymous function that will resolve the service.
 The identifier can be any text string.
 If the second argument is not passed to the method, an attempt will be made to resolve the identifier.

 ## Booting services